 A Historical Connection

-As part of a family of agencies throughout the United States, our origins are on the streets of New York in 1883.
+Crittenton has a long historical commitment to helping girls who have been trafficked as we are a part of a family of agencies throughout the United States whose social services origins start on the streets of New York in 1883.

 Unfortunately, many more are still emotionally dependent on their abuser and are intent on returning to the “life”, despite the best intentions of those who want to help.